What you do speaks so loud that I cannot hear what you say. – Ralph Waldo Emerson

 Ensuring that your body language is positive, open and confident won’t just energise the people you are interacting with, it can fundamentally change your approach to the way you move in the world.
 If you would like to know more about how you can make a positive, dynamic and powerful impact you should check out our guide to mastering a powerful presentation today.

-The Colin James Method® coaches executives to improve their leadership skills with a proven methodology.
-Our coaches are recognised for their experience in their fields and have worked with many individuals and organisations around the world to master the art of communication.
+The Colin James Method® Facilitators train corporate executives to improve their leadership skills with a proven methodology.
+Our highly trained Facilitators and Coaches are recognised for their experience in their fields and have worked with many individuals and organisations around the world to master the art of communication.

 Alison Carter is a facilitator and coach at The Colin James Method® and Inner Profit Pty Ltd, a vibrant leadership development company in Australia.
 She is a qualified Chartered Accountant who has spent over 15 years in senior financial and communication roles.
 She now loves to share her passion for the design and delivery of effective and engaging communications.